 Test My Truck Camper Tie Downs

 I’ve been free camping for the last 21 days in Red Lodge, Gardiner, Yellowstone, Jackson Hole, McCall, Sandpoint, Whitefish, Glacier & everywhere in between.
-The freedom to roam or stay put has been exhilarating.
-Kota & I have slept next rivers, mountains & waterfalls we wouldn’t have had the option with my 30-foot KZ Sportsman travel trailer.
+The freedom to roam or stay put without towing a travel trailer behind me has been exhilarating.
+Kota & I have slept next to rivers, mountains & waterfalls we wouldn’t have had the option with my 30-foot KZ Sportsman travel trailer.
 All in all, I saved thousands with my DIY Truck Camper Tie Downs, and I’m getting used to the smaller living quarters with each passing day.
 I’ve learned a lot this summer about truck campers & DIY RV projects.